-Carrot is important root crops cultivated throughout the world for its fleshy edible roots.
+Carrot is an important root crop cultivated throughout the world for its fleshy edible roots.
 Carrot farming is done in the spring, summer, and autumn in temperate climate countries and during winter in tropical and subtropical regions.

 Roots of carrot are used as a vegetable for soups & curries; graded roots are used as a salad, tender roots as pickles also Carrot halwa and jam are famous.

-Carrot juice is a rich source of carotene and is sometimes used for colouring buffer and other food articles.
-Carrot tops are used for extraction of leaf protein, as fodder and also for the poultry feed.
+Carrot juice is a rich source of carotene and is sometimes used for colouring buffer and other food particles.
+Carrot tops are used for extraction of leaf protein, as fodder, and also for poultry feed.

 Carrots possess many medicinal properties and are used in Ayurvedic medicine.
 Carrots are a rich source of b-carotene and contain appreciable amounts of thiamine and riboflavin.

 The Carrot crop is the second most popular vegetable in the world after potato.
 China ranks first in production, followed by Russia.

 The major carrot growing states in India are Karnataka, Punjab, Uttar Pradesh, Tamil Nadu, and Andhra Pradesh.

 Soil requirement for Carrot farming